Superannuation: What It Is, How It Works, Types of Plans

 funds can I have?

-You can have multiple, but it's best to consolidate to avoid
+You can have multiple, but it is best to consolidate to avoid

 fees and lost accounts.